Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 Both of these formats avoid actually *editing* source files, to keep the task as simple as possible.
-The LLM can emit the whole source file intact, which is much easier than correctly formulating instructions to edit portions of a file.
+The LLM is able to emit the whole source file intact, which is much easier than correctly formulating instructions to edit portions of a file.

-We are simply testing the effects of json-wrapping on the LLMs ability to write code to solve a task.
+This experimental setup is designed to highlight the effects of json-wrapping on the LLMs ability to write code to solve a task.

 ## Results